SwiftERM Hyper-personalisation for ecommerce email marketing

 2. Deep Neural Networks

-One of the most popular AI/ML models, Deep Neural Networks or DNN, is an Artificial Neural Network (ANN) with multiple (hidden) layers between the input and output layers.
+One of the most popular AI/ML models, Deep Neural Networks (DNN), is an Artificial Neural Network (ANN) with multiple (hidden) layers between the input and output layers.
 Inspired by the neural network of the human brain, these are similarly based on interconnected units known as artificial neurons.
 DNN models find application in several areas, including speech recognition, image recognition, and natural language processing (NLP).

 3. Logistic Regression